Northern Michigan University: Athletics

 NMU's Wildcats compete in the NCAA's Division II Great Lakes Intercollegiate Athletic Conference in basketball, football, golf, cross country, soccer, volleyball, track & field, and swimming/diving.
 The hockey program competes in Division I as a member of the Central Collegiate Hockey Association.
 The Nordic ski team competes in the Central Collegiate Ski Association.
 The Division II football team plays in the world's largest wooden dome, the Superior Dome.
-Lloyd Carr, former head coach at the University of Michigan, former NFL coach Jerry Glanville, and Steve Mariucci, former head coach of the Detroit Lions and San Francisco 49ers and Robert Saleh, current head coach of the New York Jets, played football for NMU, and current Michigan State coach Tom Izzo played basketball at NMU.
+Lloyd Carr, former head coach at the University of Michigan, former NFL coach Jerry Glanville, and Steve Mariucci, former head coach of the Detroit Lions and San Francisco 49ers and Robert Saleh, defensive coordinator for the San Francisco 49ers, played football for NMU, and Michigan State coach Tom Izzo played basketball at NMU.
 Northern Michigan's rivals in sports action are the two other major schools in the Upper Peninsula: Michigan Technological University, and Lake Superior State University.

-The winner of the annual football game between NMU and Michigan Tech is awarded the Miner's Cup.

 Olympic Training Site

-The United States Olympic Training Site on the campus of Northern Michigan University is one of 16 Olympic training sites in the country.
-The NMU-OTS provides secondary and post-secondary educational opportunities for athletes while offering world-class training.

 With more than 70 resident athletes and coaches, the NMU-OTS is the second-largest Olympic training center in the United States, in terms of residents, behind Colorado Springs.
 The USOEC has more residential athletes than the Lake Placid and Chula Vista sites combined.
 Over the years, it has grown into a major contributor to the U.S. Olympic movement.

-Current resident training programs include Greco-Roman wrestling and weightlifting.
-Athletes must be approved by the NMU-OTS, their national governing body and NMU to be admitted into the program.

 NMU-OTS athletes attend NMU while training in their respective sports, and are officially recognized as NMU varsity athletes.
 The student athletes receive free or reduced room and board, access to training facilities as well as sports medicine and sports science services, academic tutoring, and a waiver of out-of-state tuition fees by NMU.
 Although athletes are responsible for tuition at the in-state rate, they may receive the B.J.
 Stupak Scholarship to help cover expenses.